 Another key factor to consider is that, though Google may be popular in many countries, in some countries their local search engines outrank Google in usage.
 In these places, you should rely on their local search engines for your traffic.
 For example, Baidu, Yandex and Naver are popular in China, Russia and South Korea respectively.

-So, let us get started now.
+So, let us get started with the International SEO checklist.

 The first and foremost action you can take is to translate your site’s content into foreign languages.
 You should use a human translator instead of using online translators because there are high chances of messing with the meaning of the content when you uses services like Google Translate or Bing Translator.